onaio/fhir-tooling/efsity/README.md

 -cs or --client-secret :The client secret for authentication -u or --username : The username for authentication
- -p or --password : The password for authentication -au or accessToken-url : The endpoint for the authentication server -g or --grant-type : The authorization code grant type -e or --env : A properties file that contains the neessary variables
+ -p or --password : The password for authentication -au or --accessToken-url : The endpoint for the authentication server -g or --grant-type : The authorization code grant type -e or --env : A properties file that contains the neessary variables
 ```